Degenerate Perverse Sheaves on Abelian Varieties: Formulation of the main results

 \begin{Theorem} For an irreducible perverse sheaf $K$ on a complex abelian variety $X$ the following properties are equivalent

 \begin{itemize} \item[a)] The Euler characteristic $\chi(K)$ vanishes.

-\item[b)] There exists a positive dimensional abelian subvariety $A$ of $X$, a translation invariant smooth sheaf $L(\chi_X)$ of rank one on $X$ and and a perverse sheaf $\tilde K$ on $\tilde X=X/A$ such that $K \cong L(\chi_X) \otimes q^*(\tilde K)[\dim(A)]$ holds for the quotient map $q:X\to \tilde X$.
+\item[b)] There exists a positive dimensional abelian subvariety $A$ of $X$, a translation invariant smooth sheaf $L_{\chi_X}$ of rank one on $X$ and and a perverse sheaf $\tilde K$ on $\tilde X=X/A$ such that $K \cong L_{\chi_X} \otimes q^*(\tilde K)[\dim(A)]$ holds for the quotient map $q:X\to \tilde X$.

-\item[c)] There exists a finite etale covering of $X$ splitting into a product of two abelian varieties $A$ and $\tilde X$, where $\dim(A)>0$, such that the pullback of $K$ is isomorphic to the external tensor product of a translation invariant perverse sheaf on $A$ and a perverse sheaf on $\tilde X$. \end{itemize} \end{Theorem}
+\item[c)] There exists a finite etale covering of $X$ which splits into a product of two abelian varieties $A$ and $\tilde X$, where $\dim(A)>0$, such that the pullback of $K$ to this covering is isomorphic to the external tensor product of a translation invariant perverse sheaf on $A$ and a perverse sheaf on $\tilde X$. \end{itemize} \end{Theorem}

 {\it Outline of the proof of theorem \ref{mn}}.
-Any perverse sheaf $K$ in $F(X)$ has an associated $D$-module whose characteristic variety as a subvariety of the cotangent bundle is a union of Lagrangians $\Lambda=\Lambda_Z$ for irreducible subvarieties $Z\subseteq X$.
-The assumption $\chi(K)=0$ implies that all $Z$ are degenerate.
-For this see [W] and [KrW].
-For simple $X$ therefore $Z=X$.
-By the Lagrangian property then $\Lambda$ is the zero-section of the cotangent bundle $T^*(X)$.
-Hence by a well known theorem on $D$-modules $K$ is attached to a local system defined and smooth on $X$, and then $K$ is a translation invariant perverse sheaf on $X$.
-This proves the statement for simple abelian varieties and this essentially is the proof of [KrW].
-The author's attempt to give a simple proof along these lines for general abelian varieties was not successful so far, and I would like to thank Christian Schnell for pointing out a gap.
+The proof is by induction on the number of simple factors of $X$ (up to isogeny).
+The case of simple abelian varieties we now take for granted.
+For the proof we use that the perverse sheaves $K$ may be replaced by monoidal perverse sheaves on $X$ in the sense of [W2].
 For $X$ isogenous to a product $A_1\times A_2$ of two simple abelian varieties we use methods from characteristic $p$ in the proof.
-We deal with this case in section \ref{specialsheaves} after some preparations in section \ref{previous} and \ref{next} building on arguments that involve the tensor categories introduced in [KrW].
+We deal with this case in section \ref{specialsheaves} after some preparations in section \ref{previous} and \ref{next} relying on arguments that involve the tensor categories introduced in [KrW].